Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Bret Peterson 9 months ago
+Bret Peterson about 1 year ago

 I am a D4 resident who probably will not benefit directly from this pilot program, but I support its implementation nonetheless.
 We really need fast ways to slow traffic and save lives in Oakland.
 Please pass this